postcss/postcss-bem-linter/README.md

 If you need to ignore a specific selector but do not want to ignore the entire stylesheet or end the enforcement of a definition, there are two ways to accomplish this:

-As describe above, you can include an `ignoreSelectors` regular expression in your configuration.
+As describe above, you can include an `ignoreSelectors` regular expression (or array of regular expressions) in your configuration.
 This is the best approach if you want to systematically ignore all selectors matching a pattern (e.g. all Modernizr classes).

 If you just want to ignore a single, isolated selector, though,